lindenb/jvarkit/docs/BamPhased01.md

     -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    --regions
+      Limit analysis to this interval.
+A source of intervals.
+The following suffixes are recognized: vcf, vcf.gz bed, bed.gz, gtf, gff, gff.gz, gtf.gz.Otherwise it could be an empty string (no interval) or a list of plain interval separated by '[ \t\n;,]'
     --samoutputformat
       Sam output format.
       Default: SAM